Isometric video game graphics: Advantages

-In the fields of computer and video games and pixel art, the technique has become popular because of the ease with which 2D sprite- and tile-based graphics can be made to represent 3D gaming environments.
-Because parallelly projected objects do not change in size as they move about an area, there is no need for the computer to scale sprites or do the complex calculations necessary to simulate visual perspective.
+In video game development and pixel art, the technique has become popular because of the ease with which 2D sprite- and tile-based graphics can be made to represent 3D gaming environments.
+Because parallel projected objects do not change in size as they move about an area, there is no need for the computer to scale sprites or do the complex calculations necessary to simulate visual perspective.
 This allowed 8-bit and 16-bit game systems (and, more recently, handheld and mobile systems) to portray large game areas quickly and easily.
 And, while the depth confusion problems of parallel projection can sometimes be a problem, good game and level design can alleviate this.

-Further, though not limited strictly to isometric video game graphics, pre-rendered 2D graphics can possess a higher fidelity and use more advanced graphical techniques than may be possible on commonly available computer hardware, even with 3D hardware acceleration.
+Though not limited strictly to isometric video game graphics, pre-rendered 2D graphics can possess a higher fidelity and use more advanced graphical techniques than may be possible on commonly available computer hardware, even with 3D hardware acceleration.
 Similarly to modern CGI used in motion pictures, graphics can be rendered one time on a powerful super computer or render farm, and then displayed many times on less powerful consumer hardware, such as on television sets, tablet computers and smartphones.
 This means that static pre-rendered isometric graphics often look better compared to their contemporary real-time-rendered counterparts, and may age better over time compared to their peers.
 However, this advantage may be less pronounced today than it was in the past, as developments in graphical technology equalize or produce diminishing returns, and current levels of graphical fidelity become "good enough" for many people.

-Lastly, there are also gameplay advantages to using an isometric or near-isometric perspective in video games.
+There are also gameplay advantages to using an isometric or near-isometric perspective in video games.
 For instance, compared to a purely top-down game, they add a third dimension, opening up new avenues for aiming and platforming.
-Secondly, compared to a first- or third-person video game, they allow you to more easily field and control a large number of units, such as a full party of characters in a computer role-playing game, or an army of minions in a real-time strategy game.
+Compared to a first- or third-person video game, they allow a player to more easily field and control a large number of units, such as a full party of characters in a computer role-playing game, or an army of minions in a real-time strategy game.
 Further, they may alleviate situations where a player may become distracted from a game's core mechanics by having to constantly manage an unwieldy 3D camera.
 I.e., the player can focus on playing the game itself, and not on manipulating the game's camera.

-In the present day, rather than being purely a source of nostalgia, the revival of isometric projection is the result of real, tangible design benefits.
+In the present day, rather than being purely a source of nostalgia, the revival of isometric projection is the result tangible design benefits.